 All sites we’ve assisted resumed normal and expected ranking position in Google search.
 See examples below, dates indicate when we worked with the website owner:

-• July 2020: Steven Yavanian (landscape architect).
+July 2020: Steven Yavanian (landscape architect).
 This request played a key role in our decision to document the similarities among affected sites.
-A forum search at the time turned up two more sites matching the exact same profile, both long-time professional photographers.
+At the time, we found two more sites matching the exact profile asking for help in forums, both long-time professional photographers.

-• June 2021: Jesse Heath (filmmaker).
-The site owner reported the site was dropped from Google SERPs in July 2020.
-The advice he received in Squarespace forums was to “add more text,” but word count is irrelevant for SEO and this site demonstrates that “more copy” is not needed to solve the issue.
+June 2021: Jesse Heath (filmmaker).
+The site owner reported the site was dropped from Google SERPs in July 2020 and remained missing until we worked together a year later.
+The advice given in Squarespace forums was to “add more text,” but word count is irrelevant for SEO.
+This site demonstrates that, for branded searches, factors like “more copy” or standard SEO and UX recommendations aren’t required.

-• January 2023: Marlena Maduro Baraf (author).
-This site was of particular interest because it is a site we built back in 2016.
-The issue came to our attention (and we brought it to the site owner’s attention) when we attempted to reference the site during a training call.
-This example clearly demonstrated that the Google issue is not due to a site migration, a redesign, stagnation, or implementing SSL.
+January 2023: Marlena Maduro Baraf (author).
+This site was of particular interest because it is a site we actually built back in 2016.
+The issue came to our attention when we attempted to reference the site during a training call.
+This example demonstrated that the Google issue is not due to a site migration, a redesign, stagnation, or implementing SSL.

 Other Impacted Sites

-The site owners we’ve helped knew, without a shadow of doubt, that they should be searchable and findable.
-But less experienced creatives or newer brands might not push for an answer if they lack the same certainty about their name recognition or reputation.
+Most of the site owners we’ve helped knew, without a shadow of doubt, that they should be searchable and findable.
+But less experienced creatives or new businesses may not push for an answer if they lack the same certainty about their name recognition or brand reputation.

-When we first wrote this article, quick forum searches turned up more sites.
-We researched each one and all matched the same criteria:
+When we first wrote this article, quick forum searches turned up even more sites.
+We researched each one and all matched the criteria outlined above, some examples:

-• A small business outside the creative realm also was impacted: “Website shows in site: but not in Google search results.”
-Again, it is likely that the issue affects all sorts of sites, but for the reasons listed above, business sites might not see it as often.
+A small business outside the creative realm also was impacted: “Website shows in site: but not in Google search results.”
+Again, it is likely that the issue affects all types of sites, but for reasons listed above, businesses might not notice it as often.

 What to do?